zonination/emperors/README.md

     * The year had 1 year subtracted from its absolute value, to make it consistent with [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Years) (e.g. 1AD = 0001, 1BC = 0000, 2BC = 0001, 3BC = 0002, ...).
     * The "notes" column will state BCE date.
     * The code in `emperors.R` was modified to invert the sign of that specific value (e.g. 1AD = 0001, 1BC = 0000, 2BC = -001, 3BC = -002, ...) to complete the process of ISO 8601 compatibility.

+Discrepancies will be listed in the `notes` column.

 ### Cause of Death Definitions